Anyline/anyline-ocr-react-native-module/README.md

     }
 ```
 ##### Issues
-<b>Strict mode does not allow function declarations in a lexically nested statement.</b>
+Strict mode does not allow function declarations in a lexically nested statement.

  http://stackoverflow.com/a/41076153/2157717

-<b>duplicate files during packaging of APK</b>
+duplicate files during packaging of APK
 ```
 packagingOptions {
   pickFirst 'lib/armeabi-v7a/libgnustl_shared.so'